-The abstract was quite definitive in stating it's basis for diagnosing and describing new taxa of Leiopython, including mtDNA, which one would reasonably assume would be for those species that may otherwise have a questionable diagnosis.
-However a read of the paper itself had the data revealing a different picture to that inferred in the abstract and essentially no different to that of Hoser 2000b.
+Firstly, the abstract was quite definitive in stating it's basis for diagnosing and describing new taxa of Leiopython, including mtDNA, which one would reasonably assume would be for those species that may otherwise have a questionable diagnosis.
+However a read of the paper itself had the data revealing a different picture to that inferred in the abstract and essentially no different to that of Hoser 2000b (see below).

 While the Schleip website (all pages) broadly mirrored his findings as published in Schleip 2008a (the paper in the Journal of Herpetology), (we'll call all pages on the server as of 28 Dec 08 (Schleip 2008b)), there were a number of notable differences.

-The differences in essence were a more vitriolic attack on myself and less editorial discipline leading to his inadvertent and inconsistent statements including some on various webpages stating that all the northern white-lipped pythons are of the same species, namely "L. albertisi"!
+The differences in essence were a more vitriolic attack on myself and less editorial discipline leading to his inadvertent and inconsistent statements including some on various webpages stating that all ent statements including some on various webpages stating that all the northern white-lipped pythons are of the same species, namely "L. albertisi"!